w3f/Grants-Program/applications/samaritan.md

 Samaritan is a unified Web3 backend that:

 - Includes a **decentralized document database** powered by a custom sync engine (built on SwarmNL) for real-time, conflict-free collaboration.
-- Provides **serverless authentication** using Ethereum and Polkadot wallets — no username/password or backend setup required.
+- Provides **serverless authentication** Polkadot wallets — no username/password or backend setup required.
 - Supports **event-driven smart contract integration**, enabling both reactive (listen to events) and proactive (trigger contracts) interactions.
 - Delivers a **simple, Firebase-like developer experience**, with intuitive SDKs and patterns for building live, collaborative apps — without the centralized overhead.